 We rely on our suppliers for product availability, marketing funds, purchasing incentives and competitive products to sell.
 We acquire products for resale both directly from manufacturers and indirectly through distributors.
-The loss of a supplier could cause a disruption in the availability of products.
-For example, VMware, Inc. in 2008 terminated its VMware distributor agreement with Lifeboat Distribution, Inc. As a result, our Lifeboat segment ceased distributing VMware products as of October 1, 2008, the distribution of which had accounted for \$29.2 million, or 17% of our 2008 revenue and \$57.2 million, or 32% of our 2007 revenue.
-Although our Programmer's Paradise segment will continue selling VMware products, due to the uncertain economic environment, we cannot currently estimate the impact on our future sales and gross margins from the termination of the distributor agreement.

-Additionally, there is no assurance that as manufacturers continue to sell directly to end users and through the distribution channel, they will not limit or curtail the availability of their product to resellers like us.
-Our inability to obtain a sufficient quantity of product, or an allocation of products from a manufacturer in a way that favors one of our competitors relative to us, could cause us to be unable to fill clients' orders in a timely manner, or at all, which could have a material adverse effect on our business, results of operations and financial condition.
+The loss of a supplier could cause a disruption in the availability of products..Additionally, there is no assurance that as manufacturers continue to sell directly to end users and through the distribution channel, they will not limit or curtail the availability of their product to resellers like us.
+For example, resellers and publishers may attempt to increase the volume of software products distributed electronically through ESD (Electronic Software Distribution) technology, through subscription services, and through on-line shopping services, and correspondingly, decrease the volume of product sold through us.
+Our inability to obtain a sufficient quantity of product, or an allocation of products from a manufacturer in a way that favors one of our competitors, or competing distribution channels, relative to us, could cause us to be unable to fill clients' orders in a timely manner, or at all, which could have a material adverse effect on our business, results of operations and financial condition.
+We also rely on our suppliers to provide funds for us to market their products, including through our catalogs and on-line marketing efforts, and to provide purchasing incentives to us.
+If any of the suppliers that have historically provided these benefits to us decide to reduce the benefits, our expenses would increase, adversely affecting our results of operations.

 The Current Economic Downturn May Reduce our Revenues and Profits.
-Recent turmoil in U.S. and foreign credit markets, equity markets, and in the global financial services industry, including the bankruptcy, failure, collapse or sale of various financial institutions, the tightening in credit markets, and an unprecedented level of intervention from the U.S. and foreign governments, may continue to place pressure on the global economy and affect overall consumer spending.
-We may therefore experience a rapid decline in demand for the products we sell resulting in a more competitive environment and pressure to reduce the cost of operations.
+The ongoing general economic downturn is causing some of our current and potential customers to delay or reduce technology purchases and results in longer sales cycles, slower adoption of new technologies and increased price competition.
+We may therefore experience a decline in demand for the products we sell, resulting in increased competition and pressure to reduce the cost of operations.
 Any benefits from cost reductions may take longer to realize and may not fully mitigate the impact of the reduced demand.
-Deterioration in the financial and credit markets heightens the risk of customer bankruptcies and a corresponding delay in collecting receivables from those customers and may also affect our vendors' ability to supply products, which could disrupt our operations.
+In addition, weak financial and credit markets heighten the risk of customer bankruptcies and a corresponding delay in collecting receivables from those customers and may also affect our vendors' ability to supply products, which could disrupt our operations.

 The realization of any or all of these risks could have a material adverse effect on our business, results of operation and financial condition.